Impressive ruins of a Nabatean, Roman and Byzantine city in the Negev desert. A UNESCO world heritage site.

 Notice the opening of the cistern which is located under the pavement.

 There are several rooms and chapels around the church that may have served as part of a monastery.
-They were added at a later phase after the basilica was constructed (first addition was in the 5th C, and later in the 7th C)
+They were added at a later phase after the basilica was constructed (first addition was in the 5th century, and later in the 7th century).

 The room on the south side of the church has a pile of fragments of stones, still waiting to be assembled.